LeetLLM

 If you forget shift, model stops learning continuation and starts learning reconstruction.
 Loss may still fall, but checkpoint is optimizing wrong problem.

-For packed token block:
+For a packed token block:

 text